 2. Stash fractional share investing

 The ETFs you’ll find on Stash are well-known ones, but Stash has renamed them for their investors’ clarity.
-For example, Clean & Green ETF is Stash’s name for the iShares Global Clean Energy Fund.Some of Stash’s other ETF options include Women Who Lead, American Innovators, Combat Carbon, (note 3) and more. (note 4)
+For example, Clean & Green ETF is Stash’s name for the iShares Global Clean Energy Fund.Some of Stash’s other ETF options include Women Who Lead, American Innovators, Combat Carbon, and more.

-Stash has three plans for investors to choose from:
+Stash has two plans for investors to choose from:

-- Growth $3/month (note 5): Personal investment account and tax-advantaged Roth or Traditional IRA (note 6)
+- Growth $3/month: Personal investment account and tax-advantaged Roth or Traditional IRA , and Smart Portfolio

-- Stash+ $9/month (note 5): Everything in Growth, plus two investment accounts for your kids (note 7), 2x stock rewards when make a purchase through one of Stash’s partner companies, monthly market insights, and $9,000 of life insurance coverage through Avibra
+- Stash+ $9/month : Everything in Growth, plus two investment accounts for your kids , 1% Stock-Back® Rewards1, monthly market insights, and $10,000 of life insurance coverage through Avibra2

-All Stash accounts come with access to a banking account, including the Stock-Back® card, a debit card that earns you pieces of stock when you use it.
+All Stash accounts come with access to a banking account3, including the Stock-Back® Card, a Stock-Back® Card that earns you pieces of stock when you use it4.

 Betterment is a true robo-advisor — you select your savings or investing goal and Betterment offers a strategic investment approach for you.